This easy grilled shrimp recipe is full of serious flavor, with a zesty marinade of lemon, garlic, and fresh herbs. At first bite: “Wow.”

 How to make grilled shrimp

-Here are the steps for how to make grilled shrimp:
+Here are the steps for how to grill shrimp:

 - Defrost the shrimp (if frozen) and shell it: the marinade soaks in best if the shrimp is shelled.

-- Mix up the marinade: lemon juice, zest, olive oil, minced garlic, fresh herbs, soy sauce, and salt.
+- Mix up the grilled shrimp marinade: lemon juice, zest, olive oil, minced garlic, fresh herbs, soy sauce, and salt.

 - Place the shrimp in a bowl with the marinade and let it stand in the refrigerator for 30 to 45 minutes.